 Don't be ham-fisted about the piston pin clip.
 Once the rear one is removed you can push the pin to rear (heat piston if needed) & carefully place the rod downward on the rag; pull the cylinder off, piston & rings still in the cylinder.
-NO NICKS are allowed from the rod onto the cylinder base area!
+No nicks are allowable from the rod onto the cylinder base area!
 Do not mess up the piston pin area.
 I most often replace the clips, which is the best policy.
 When replacing wrist pin circlips, they have a sharp side & a rounded side; the ROUNDED side goes INWARDS, & orient the gap towards the engine case.
 Be SURE the piston pin clip is 100% properly seated, ...try rotating it to be extra sure.

 Keep in mind that any nicks on the cylinder base & engine pad base will cause oil leaks; so if you have any nicks, dress them out!

 If the piston pin seems too tight to push rearward, push the pin a tiny amount, if it will ...it likely won't move.
 Look for metal fouling at the clip area ...the tiniest amount is too much & will keep the pin from being pushable.
 Still too tight?
 Try using a hair dryer or? to heat the piston.
 Heating the piston expands the aluminum far faster than the steel pin.
-PROBLEMS?....see the next several paragraphs:
+PROBLEMS?....see the next several paragraphs.

-Only in a rare case with a heated piston have I had to use a simple home-made device to remove the pin, the so-called 'draw-bar' method.
+Only in a rare case (with a heated piston) have I had to use a simple home-made device to remove the pin, the so-called 'draw-bar' method.
 A draw bar can be simple.
 DO get rid of proud metal at the clip place, and DO try heating the piston pin area quite hot first.
 For a drawbar, if such is necessary, you will need a piece of all-thread from the hardware store (& get 2 nuts), not too large, or it won't fit through the pin.
 Use some sockets from your socket set, or a big selection of washers & nuts, & draw the piston pin out.
 I've even used sockets or other proper diameter spacers and very large C clamps.
 Below are details & an example of how you might do this.
-CAUTION! ....You must NOT put pressure on a piston clip!
-Huge amounts of pressure are NOT NEEDED, and are NOT TO BE DONE in this pin removal procedure!
+CAUTION! ....You must not put pressure on a piston clip!
+Huge amounts of pressure are not need, and are NOT TO BE DONE in this pin removal procedure!
 You can do this procedure by removing the pin to the rear, or to the front.
 I assume that you have removed the REAR piston pin clip so the pin will come out rearwards.
-That clip is usually called a KEEPER.
+That clip is often called a KEEPER.
 This procedure works well for piston pins that have the center hole totally available to put a piece of all-thread through it.
 There ARE types of piston pin keepers that don't allow this unless BOTH are removed.

 Read this procedure THROUGH, before doing any cutting ...KNOW what you are going to do!